 The job might be tedious, but it saves you from having to buy new brushes for every project.
 We show you how to do it the right way and prolong the life of your paint brushes.

-- For acrylic or latex paint, soak in warm, soapy water.
-Then rinse and repeat until clean.
+- For acrylic or latex paint, clean brushes with warm, soapy water and rinse until clean.

-- Shake away excess water and store it upright to dry.
+- Dry brushes by shaking away excess water and storing them upright to air dry.

 How to Clean Acrylic Paint Brushes